New insights for the multivariate square-root lasso: Simulation Studies

 \subsection{Conclusions}

-In these simulation studies, we have seen that \eqref{eqMSRL} can outperform \texttt{MRCE-ap}, a method which requires an explicit estimate of the error precision matrix.
+In these simulation studies, we saw that \eqref{eqMSRL} can outperform \texttt{MRCE-Approx}, a method that requires an explicit estimate of the error precision matrix.
 In addition, in all of the settings we considered, \texttt{MSR-CV} required significantly less time to implement.
-While the tuning parameters suggested by our theory did not perform as well as those selected by cross-validation, under both M1 and M2, these tuning parameters led to reasonable variable selection accuracy.
+While the tuning parameters suggested by our theory did not perform as well as those selected by cross-validation, under both \textbf{M1} and \textbf{M2}, these tuning parameters led to reasonable variable selection accuracy.
 Namely, the directly tuned versions of \eqref{eqMSRL} rarely included predictors which were not truly important, and could be computed in around one second on average.
-In practice, we advise practitioners to use cross-validation if computing time is not an issue; otherwise, directly tuned versions of \eqref{eqMSRL} may be useful if short implementation times and model parsimony are of primary concern.
+A similar result, although related to the rank of $\mbbeta_*$, was observed under \textbf{M3}.
+In practice, we advise practitioners to use cross-validation if computing time is not an issue.
+Otherwise, directly tuned versions of \eqref{eqMSRL} may be useful if short implementation times and model parsimony are of primary concern.

 The simulation settings considered here all have $n > q$.
 However, \eqref{eqMSRL} can be applied in settings where $q \geq n$.
-To demonstrate that \eqref{eqMSRL} can still perform well in these settings, we provide additional simulation results in Appendix A in the case that $q = 60$, $n = 50$, and $p = 500$.
-To summarize briefly, with $\mbbeta_*$ constructed according to M1 and data generated under Models 1--3 with normal errors, \eqref{eqMSRL} outperformed \texttt{MRCE-ap} and other competitors (except \texttt{MRCE-or}) under both Models 1 and 3, but both \texttt{MRCE-ap} and \texttt{MSR-CV} performed very poorly under Model 2.
+To demonstrate that \eqref{eqMSRL} can still perform well in these settings, we provide additional simulation results in Section \ref{subsec:qgreatern} of Appendix A in the case that $q = 60$, $n = 50$, and $p = 500$.
+To summarize briefly, with $\mbbeta_*$ constructed according to \textbf{M1} and data generated under Models 1--3 with normal errors, \eqref{eqMSRL} outperformed \texttt{MRCE-Approx} and other competitors (except \texttt{MRCE-Or}) under both Models 1 and 3, but both \texttt{MRCE-Approx} and \texttt{MSR-CV} performed very poorly under Model 2.
 This can be attributed to the difficulties in estimating (implicitly or explicitly) the $q \times q$ error covariance with such a small sample size.